openclarity/vmclarity/rfc/extend-misconfiguration-scanners.md

     severity: # preserved; maps CISDockerBenchmarkResultsEX.level
       $ref: '#/components/schemas/MisconfigurationSeverity'
 ```

-Additional API changes required to enable compliance scanners are summarized in the table below.
-Affected components not found in the table should be easy to identify during the actual implementation.

 2. Update misconfiguration-related components in the UI to support the API changes